 I would remind myself that she’s safe, loved, and in good hands.

 Whether it’s my husband, the grandparents, or the babysitter – I had to teach myself how to relax and trust that she’s safe and loved with her caretaker.
+Once criminal background checks and everything else was done, it did feel a little easier to put my child in the hands of someone else.
 I was extremely uptight during the newborn phase, mostly because being a first-time parent is “on the job training.”
 Accepting the help and trusting in others felt like a weight was lifted off my shoulders.
 And guess what…all is well and she’s thriving!

 I planned the logistics in advance.